 - Data for impression share columns for Search Network and Display Network campaigns is available from October 2012 to the present.
 Impression share for Shopping campaigns is available from September 2013 to present, except for "Search Lost IS (budget)”, which is available from November 2014.

 To estimate impression share, our system analyses the ad auctions over the course of the day, and uses internal data such as Quality Score for you and your competitors.
 It includes all auctions where your ad showed or where the system estimates that your ad was competitive in the auction.
 For example, it could include auctions where your ad could show at twice its current bid, but could exclude auctions where your ad is estimated to need a 1,000% bid increase in order to appear.

 Keep in mind that impression share is based on an estimate of when your ad was competitive in the auction, and that small fluctuations over time don’t necessarily indicate that action is needed.
-Changes to your bids, Quality Scores or Google's ad systems may change the set of auctions in which the system estimates you were competitive.
+Changes to your bids, Quality Scores or Google's ad systems may change the set of auctions in which the system estimates that you were competitive.

 Exact match impression share is the percentage of impressions that your campaign received for searches that exactly matched your keyword, divided by the estimated number of exact match impressions that you were eligible to receive.
 Since keyword match type can affect your impression share.
 This statistic can help you determine your share of total impressions for just the specific searches that you're targeting, without requiring you to make adjustments to your campaigns.